 There are two ways to apply the therapy depending on your physical need.

 Manual traction: In this type, the physical therapist will use the hands to put you in the state of the traction.
 Then the skilled person will apply manual force at the muscles and joints to widen the space present between the vertebrae.
-The process may initially sound a little scary, but it is absolutely safe and can be really effective if you undergo the procedure under the experts.
+The process may initially sound a little scary, but it is safe and effective if you undergo the procedure under the experts.
 It will be a less time-consuming procedure too.

 Usually, there are no long-term risks associated with spinal tractions.
 But side effects can be there, and they will arise during or just after the treatment.
 Many patients experience mild or standard muscular spasms after the traction.
 You can also have some pain in the treated area.